Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Architecture

 {\bf Autoregressive Segment Decoder.} The input for the transformer decoder, illustrated on the right of Figure~\ref{fig:enc-dec} in pink, is a set of fixed positional encodings to guide the reconstruction of target segments and tokens.
+Similar to the encoder input where we leave out the last segment patches, in the decoder, we shift the target sequence one segment to the left and ignore the positional encodings of the first segment because it does not have a preceding segment.
 The self-attention layer of the decoder is masked the same way as the encoder for autoregressive segment decoding.
-This layer enables co-attention over preceding and current segment for context.
-We mask the second multi-head attention layer, that attends over memory ({\em i.e}, encoder output), differently.
-To disallow ``cheating'' we, in addition, mask encoding of tokens that are part of the segment being predicted.
-Not doing so would allow the segment to look at its own encoding, instead of leveraging autoregressive predictive mechanism, which would clearly be problematic.
-Lastly, since the first segment in the sequence does not have a preceding segment, we allow it to attend to its own encoding.
+This layer enables co-attention over preceding and current segments for context.

 {\bf Evaluation.} During linear evaluation and fine-tuning, both the attention masks and decoder are removed, and the encoder is used as feature extractor for the downstream supervised classification.